dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 - `build: survey_server/` - Subordinate to the survey service, this line tells Compose where to find the Dockerfile that it can use to build the survey container.
 It is a relative file path starting from the directory containing the '.yml' file, so it is saying 'within this directory, look inside the survey_server/ directory and you will find the Dockerfile you need.'

 - `depends_on: - 'database'` - I know this is actually two lines but I'm treating it as one since they go together. `depends_on` controls the startup order of the containers once Compose builds them.
-It's basically telling Compose, 'Don't start this container until my database container has been spun up'.
+It's basically telling Compose, 'Don't start this container until my "database" container has been spun up'.

 ---
->Why do you think this might be important?
+>Why do you think `depends_on` might be important?
 I'll give you a hint: the order that the services are listed in the '.yml' file does not indicate the order that the containers will be spun up! **What happens if the survey or results container starts up and it tries to connect to a database container that does not yet exist?**
 >
 >THE CONTAINER WILL CRASH.
 And then you are left pondering your life choices as you search through all your containers' logs for the reason why your app isn't working.
 >
->Keep in mind that this only guarantees that the container is spun up (not necessarily that it is ready to accept requests) at the time the next container is spun up.
+>Keep in mind that this only guarantees that the container is spun up (not necessarily that it will be ready to accept requests) at the time the next container is spun up.
 Ideally, your app's code should be robust enough that it can handle network hiccups without crashing, but the existence of the thing you are trying to connect to should never be in question.
 Controlling the startup order is a way to bring up first the services that other services depend on so there are no surprises.
 Check out [this resource](https://docs.docker.com/compose/startup-order/) for more information.

 ---